 The first consists of slow semibreves; play very steadily, focusing on producing a warm, full sound, using the wrist in a very flexible, loose manner, whilst keeping arms and elbows relaxed:

 The Secondo (bass) or second part is just as essential as the Primo (treble) or first part; both parts must be considered equal.
-Starting pianissimo, experiment with plenty of different tonal colours (an enjoyable part of the process during this first exercise).
+Starting pianissimo, experiment with plenty of different tonal colours; an enjoyable part of the process during this first exercise.
 It will help you to listen to the sound produced, and learn to place the notes together at the same moment (quite a challenge!).
 Aim to observe each other’s hands at the vital moment just before playing each note, and learn to place trust in one another’s physical gestures too.
-If you can also keep to a strict pulse (break this down into small sub-divisions i.e. try counting aloud together in quavers, for example), this will instigate precision when placing each semibreve.
+If you can also keep to a strict pulse; break this down into small sub-divisions, that is, try counting aloud together in quavers, as this will instigate precision when placing each semibreve.

 The second exercise (below) focuses on prompt placing of crotchets a third apart, which will again encourage listening skills whilst building on the first exercise.
 It’s in the five-finger position, so is convenient and easy for beginners, but could be used for up to and including intermediate to advanced players.

 The final exercise is faster and needs firmer finger technique.
 However, finger technique will hopefully improve when practising this seemingly never-ending pattern.
 Be sure to use the suggested fingering, which follows the five-finger position, and remember to decide on a place to stop too!
 You could also play this exercise in reverse, coming down the keyboard following a similar pattern.

 Play the exercise slowly to begin with then gradually build speed when secure.
 Clear articulation, and completely rhythmical quavers should ideally be the primary concern.